apache/spark/docs/configuration.md

   <td>false</td>
   <td>
-    (Experimental) If set to "true", allow Spark to automatically kill the executors when they are blacklisted on fetch failure or stage completion.
+    (Experimental) If set to "true", allow Spark to automatically kill the executors when they are blacklisted on fetch failure or blacklisted for the entire application, as controlled by spark.blacklist.application.*.
     Note that, when an entire node is added to the blacklist, all of the executors on that node will be killed.
   </td>